 5. NEVER GIVE UP

-If there is one thing that you should never do is give the fuck up.
+If there is one thing that you should never do is give up.

 Yeah, I am serious on this.